solter/pyTutorial/README.md

 inside the src/ directory which you can execute on your own machine.

 To edit python files, here are some common programs:
-* Any text editor - usually simple, but miss a bunch of useful features (like jump to method...)
+* *Any text editor* - usually simple, but miss a bunch of useful features (like jump to method...)
-* XCode(MacOS) - a text editor with syntax highlighting
+* *XCode*(MacOS) - a text editor with syntax highlighting
-* vim - a command line text editor - available with (nearly) all UNIX installs.
+* *vim* - a command line text editor, available with (nearly) all UNIX installs.
 Very configurable, but has a bit of a learning curve.
         See [vim python setup](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/) for one way to configure vim.
         This is also my favorite, so feel free to ask me for help configuring it.
         It can replace 80+% of the functionality an IDE provides, with sufficient configuration.
         A tutorial comes built in to most unix machines, just launch the `vimtutor`
-* emacs - a text editor. vim and emacs aficionados enjoy arguing which one is best.
+* *emacs* - a text editor. vim and emacs aficionados enjoy arguing which one is best.
           See [emacs python setup](https://realpython.com/blog/python/emacs-the-best-python-editor/) for an example configuration.
-* Sublime - this is a text editor with a free trial, but will eventually ask you to buy it (ask your supervisor if you want a copy).
+* *Sublime* - this is a text editor with a free trial, but will eventually ask you to buy it (ask your supervisor if you want a copy).
             I've heard good things - but never used it myself.
             See [sublime python setup](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/) for configuration.
-* eclipse - a full IDE (integrated design environment), originally designed for java.
+* *eclipse* - a full IDE (integrated design environment), originally designed for java.
 This is open source (thus free), and contains a lot of features to make development easy.
 There exists a python plugin called pyDev (as well as plugins for many other languages).
 See [python eclipse usage](https://www.ics.uci.edu/~pattis/common/handouts/introtopythonineclipse/), or ask your supervisor for help setting it up.